-Set up your aircraft types and LogTen Pro does the rest of the work for you
+Set up your aircraft types and LogTen does the rest of the work for you

 This is also how we recommend keeping track of variants of the same type.
 You may fly multiple varieties of a Cessna 172, and these are currently grouped into as a single C172 type.
 You may add a new Aircraft Type and enter C172 to populate the type information, and then change it to C172N.
 Add another C172, and change it to C172P.

 Need to track simulators of specific types?
 If a type already exists in your logbook, enter a duplicate of that type, and you'll be prompted to set it as a simulator type.
-E.g. If you have a B732 in your logbook already, add a new Aircraft Typeand name it B732.
-LogTen Pro will recognise one of these has already been entered, and prompt you to set it as B732 SIM.
+E.g. If you have a B732 in your logbook already, add a new Aircraft Type and name it B732.
+LogTen will recognize one of these has already been entered, and prompt you to set it as B732 SIM.